Find Your Tour

 • Monsoon: Waterproof clothing, footwear with good grip, dry bags for electronics.

-• Winter: Warm insulated clothing, 4-season sleeping bag, and gear for icy conditions.
+• Winter: Warm insulated clothing, a 4-season sleeping bag, and gear for icy conditions.

 By packing the right equipment for each season, you'll ensure a comfortable and enjoyable Langtang Gosaikunda trek.